yxu1183/Mavers-GUI/Mavers-final/README.md

 # Mavers-GUI

 ## Overview
-A campus organization events posting board for organizations and students.
+A campus organization event posting board for staffs and students.

 ## Functionality
 * The application provides flexiblity in adding, updating, and deleting events for organizations.